 2 with the approval of the Council, upon request from the countries concerned, to update the annex to this resolution as needed.

-ANNEX TO RESOLUTION 34 (Rev. Guadalajara, 2010)
+ANNEX TO RESOLUTION 34 (Rev. Busan, 2014)

 Afghanistan

 As a result of the past 24 years of war in Afghanistan, the telecommunication system has been destroyed and needs urgent attention for its basic reconstruction.